alienbrainfarm/bandorg/docs/README.md

 ### 1. Environment Variables

 For local development and testing, the `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, and `SESSION_SECRET` are expected to be set as environment variables in your shell or passed as build arguments to Docker.
-The `ADMIN_EMAIL` and a `NORMAL_USER_EMAIL` are now passed as build arguments to the Dockerfile.

 **Important:** Never hardcode sensitive credentials directly into your code or commit them to version control.